 Ben Rosenblatt was born and raised in the San Francisco Bay Area.
 He began rowing in high school with the nationally renowned Marin Rowing Association, made appearances at USRowing Youth Nationals and the Head of the Charles races, and in 2004 was recruited by Gonzaga University.
 After graduating, he also briefly rowed with the Spokane River Rowing Association before moving out of Spokane.

 Ben received his BA in Music from Gonzaga and his MM in Piano Performance from Western Washington University with the intent of building and maintaining a private lessons studio; this passion for teaching, along with his passion for rowing and love of beautiful Bellingham, is what led him to the WRA.

-Juniors Head Coach
+Junior Head Coach

 I grew up on Bainbridge Island and rowed all four years there for Bainbridge Island Rowing Club.
 Senior year, my varsity four qualified for the youth national championships where we placed 10th in the nation.
 After high school I rowed for Lewis and Clark College in Portland for a year on their varsity squad.
 Since then I have stayed connecting to rowing through coaching back at BIR on and off as their head novice coach as well as the assistant varsity boys coach.
 I was volunteering last fall with WRA and I am very excited to come back and coach this Spring!